nizamphoenix/kaggle/DFDC/README.md

 More information can be found here https://www.kaggle.com/c/deepfake-detection-challenge/leaderboard

 ### Approach:-
 Google's Blazeface along with Xception was used to accomplish the task objective.
-Notebook is available in the repository.
+Notebook is available in the repository, "Fa{c,k}e detector.ipynb".